IepIweidieng/TJAPlayer3/tja.md

 #### Compatibility Issues

-* In TJAPlayer2 for PC, drumroll-type notes must be ended with `8`.
+* In TJAPlayer2 for.PC, drumroll-type notes must be ended with `8`.
-* In TJAPlayer2 for PC, The head of balloon-type notes has a timing window of the time duration of 1 frame under 60fps.
+* In TJAPlayer2 for.PC, The head of balloon-type notes has a timing window of the time duration of 1 frame under 60fps.

 ### Note Symbols in Jube Mode